sassoftware/esp-studio-examples/Utilities/forwarding/README.md

 1. Open the project in SAS Event Stream Processing Studio and select the readingsFahrenheit window.
 2. In the right pane, expand **Properties**.
 3. Expand **Event Forwarding**.
 Notice the text that says, **Incoming connection for event forwarding**.
 It points to the `convertTemp` window in the `internal` continuous query, and the block size is `1`.

+### external/tempMinMax
+The tempMinMax aggregates the highest and lowest temperatures at each weather station using an aggregate window.

 ## Event Forwarding Connection Active State
 Event Forwarding Connections can be made inactive by setting their active attribute to false, this can via the following steps: